bleengrue23/bots/README.md

 </p>
 </details>

-Now that we have specified the utterances that let's our bot know which of our two intents that our user wants to use (namely to get a weather forecast for a particular city, we need to define precisely what information the user needs to give us to fulfill this intent. **Slots** define the information that is needed from the user to fulfill the intent.
+With the activating utterances specified, we need to define precisely what information the user needs to provide to fulfill this intent.
+This is what is defined in the *slot* parameter's definition.
 For our current intent, the necessary information we need to gather from the user is the *city* they are interested in.
-Once we have that information, we can return to the user the weather forecast for the city they are interested in traveling to.
-You create slots by naming them, defining their data type, and associating them with a specific information request in Intents editor's slot section, shown here:
+Once we have that information, we know which weather forecast to retrieve for them.

+You create slots by naming them, defining their data type, and associating them with a specific information request in editor's slot section, shown here:

 <img src="Images/Slots.PNG" width="700" />

 The slot name can be of your choosing, for this I simply use "city".
 For the type, there is a pre-populated pull-down menu of options defined by Amazon.
-This aids with potential formatting issues that might arise when passing the value into other applications and data sources.
+This aids with potential formatting issues that might arise when passing the values.
 For this example, you should simply choose the "US_CITY" type.
-The question prompt is also a matter of choice, as it need only be something that is reasonably certain to get an appropriate response from the user.
-In our case something along the line of "What city are you interested in?" should suffice to get an appropriate respones.
+The question prompt is also a matter of choice, as it need only be something that is reasonably certain to get the needed data from the user.
+In our case something along the line of "What city are you interested in?" should suffice.

-After filling in these three fields, click on the "+" symbol to add the slot to the intent.
+After filling in these fields, click on the "+" symbol to add the slot to the intent.

 <details><summary>Add Slot to an Intent</summary>
 <p>